Propagating roses from cuttings is a relatively simple process. Here are the steps:

 Related posts:

-Mardi Gras Rose: A Festive Explosion of Color in Your Garden
+Coral Dawn Rose: A Splash of Sunrise in Your Garden